AmonRayfa/mabe/DEVELOPMENT.md

-cargo test                                                  # Runs all the tests in the project. cargo test unit_variants                                    # Runs the tests for the `unit_variants` module. cargo test -- --nocapture                                   # Runs the tests and displays the output of the tests. cargo test --features colored                               # Runs the tests for the `colored` feature. cargo test --all-features                                   # Runs the tests for all the features.
+cargo test                                                  # Runs all the tests in the project. cargo test unit_variants                                    # Runs the tests for the `unit_variants` module. cargo test -- --nocapture                                   # Runs the tests and displays the output of the tests. cargo test --features color                                 # Runs the tests for the `color` feature. cargo test --all-features                                   # Runs the tests for all the features.
 ```